 While the Bible does not speak to this, science has shown that all sex is not alike and intercourse has an effect on our bodies, minds, and emotions (and we believe our spirits) that no other sex act can match.1

-On the other end of the spectrum, there are those who say it’s a sin for a man to ejaculate anywhere other than a woman’s vagina.
+On the other end of the spectrum, there are those who say it’s a sin for a couple to do anything other than have intercourse.
 We find nothing in the Bible which says this and nothing which seems to even hint this is the case.
 We see no reason to limit sex or climax to intercourse.
 However, a couple who frequently avoids intercourse is cheating themselves out of something God intended them to have.

 There is a fence around the playground – a fence that separates a couple from sex acts that are dangerous, sinful, or otherwise unacceptable.
 Inside the fence are a great number of pieces of playground equipment (sex acts) that a couple may enjoy.